xiutian/xiutian.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently working as a Research Assistant at Huawei IT Innovation and Research Center - Cognition Lab and exploring various topics in NLP.
+I am currently a Postgraduate student at University of Edinburgh, the Centre for Speech and Technology Research (CSTR).

-I love reading science fictions and antiquity history.
+Besides NLP, I love stargazing and antiquity history.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.